-The Rank II Albuquerque Comprehensive On-Street Bicycle Plan, adopted in 2000, developed recommendations to establish a comprehensive on-street network in order to make cycling a viable transportation option.
-A comprehensive set of goals, objectives, and action items was developed to be met by 2020.
-These objectives are included in this plan in Chapter 6.A.4, Policies for Bikeway & Trail Development.
+The 2000 Albuquerque Comprehensive On-Street Bicycle Plan developed recommendations to establish a comprehensive on-street network in order to make cycling a viable transportation option.
+A comprehensive set of goals, objectives and action items was developed to be met by 2020.

-Recommended Facilities.
+Facilities.
 The objective of the on-street networks was to provide an interconnected bikeway network with half-mile spacing connecting major employment/shopping sites, schools, parks, and off-street trails.
 The proposed network consists of 507 miles of bike routes, lanes and short segments of sidewalk trails.

-Seventy-two percent (72%) of the recommended bikeways are located on arterial and collector roadways.
-This high ratio reflects the intent of the on-street bicycle plan to provide direct commuter routes and responds to the desire to integrate non-motorized forms of transportation into our road network.
-It provides planning-level cost estimates for bikeway corridor projects and recommends a flexible improvement program to implement the proposed network.
+Seventy-two percent of the recommended bikeways are located on arterial and collector roadways.
+This high ratio reflects the intent of the on-street bicycle plan to provide direct commuter routes and responds to the discontinuous features of the local roadway network.
+The plan does not prioritize proposed bikeways.
+It does, however, provide planning level cost estimates for bikeway corridor projects and recommends a flexible improvement program to implement the proposed network.

 Programs and Policies.
 Encouragement, education, and enforcement programs were recommended in the plan.
-These include updating and distributing the city bicycle maps, bicycling awareness programs, grade school safety curriculum, media campaigns, and employer incentives for alternative travel.
-In addition, the plan recommended updating the Albuquerque Comprehensive Zoning Code to include bicycle end-of trip facilities.
-In 2003, the City attempted to accomplish this goal by updating the General Parking Regulations to increase the amount of required bicycle parking and establish guidelines for end-of-trip facilities (O-02-59).
-Ultimately, the Mayor vetoed the legislation because of its adverse impact on small businesses and suggested a higher threshold for the building size that would require end-of-trip facilities (EC-520).
+These included; updating and distributing the city bicycle maps, bicycling awareness programs, grade school safety curriculum, media campaigns, and employer incentives for alternative travel.
+In addition, the plan recommended updating the Albuquerque Zoning Code to include bicycle end-of trip facilities.
+In 2003, the City attempted to accomplish this goal by updating ordinance §14-16-3-1(B) to increase the amount of required bicycle parking and establish guidelines for end-of-trip facilities (O-02-59).
+Ultimately, the Mayor vetoed the legislation because of its impact to small businesses and suggested a higher threshold for the building size that would require end-of-trip facilities (EC-520).